 Several software modules have been created by our research group; please see links to the right.

 For example, a Matlab-based shape and topology optimization toolbox DesignOptimization accompanies the text Introduction to Design Optimization, authored by Prof. Krishnan Suresh.
-SolidLab is a Matlab-based interface to SolidWorks; also available is a Matlab-based Medial Axis Generator for 2D objects.
+SolidLab is a Matlab-based interface to SolidWorks; also available is a Matlab-based Medial Axis Generator (Matlab) for 2D objects.

 The research group current consists of about 15 highly talented students.
 Students join ERSL from all over the world including the United States, China, India, Iran, Israel and Europe.